mousepawmedia/devdocs/network/source/guides/taskcreate.rst

 ..  sidebar:: Where Is WONTFIX?

-    The common bug status "WONTFIX" is actually counterintuitive.
+    The common bug status "WONTFIX" is actually counter-intuitive.
 It tells outsiders "we know the bug exists, and don't plan to do anything about it," effectively damaging the development team's reputation by making them look lazy and complacent.